Joshua-Gordon/Outlet/README.md

 # Outlet
 Fork this

-I will merge any pull request
+I will merge any pull request that cmr approves